robbert-vdh/yabridge/README.md

      `process()` function, then the Wine VST host will emulate the behavior of `processReplacing()` instead.
    - The Windows VST plugin's `AEffect` object.
-A copy of this is sent over a socket from the Wine VST hsot to the plugin after the Windows VST plugin has finished initializing.
+A copy of this is sent over a socket from the Wine VST host to the plugin after the Windows VST plugin has finished initializing.
 Whenever this struct gets updated by the Windows VST plugin, the Windows VST plugin will call the `audioMasterIOChanged()` host callback and we'll repeat the process.